Ad Noctum: Chapter 9

 If the Goa’uld had built their culture overtop of Ancient underpinnings, the importance of learning more about Ancient culture, technology, and language started to make a serious argument for taking the top spot.
 The A-corder had helped him.
 So much.
 Without it, Rush certainly would have bled to death inside that airlock.

 So.
-Ancient tech had to be number two on the priority list.
+Ancient tech had to be a close number two on the priority list.

-Most of this learning was going to have to come from trusted sources.
-Which did not include Rush, the guy with extremely questionable abilities with alien tech and a strange relationship to questions and answers.
-It also didn’t include Telford, who was pretty likable in an intense, scary way, but might actually be working for the LA instead of the Air Force, and who might be responsible for putting Rush in this situation in the first place.
+Most of this learning would need to come from trusted sources.
+Which did not include the Fields Medalist with questionable abilities and a strange relationship to questions and answers.
+It also didn’t include Telford, who was pretty likable in an intense and scary way but who might be working for the LA instead of the Air Force, and who might be responsible for putting Rush in this situation in the first place.

 So.
 Trusted sources.
 Volker could think of three.

 2. The A-corder.
-The A-corder had already taught him a huge amount in the extremely high-stress half day that he’d been holding it.
-What it might be able to show him in the privacy of a quiet, dark cargo bay was—really really promising.
+The A-corder had already taught him a huge amount in the half day he’d been holding it.
+What it might be able to show him in the privacy of a midnight cargo bay was—really promising.
 He needed to get that thing back from Rush.
-Even if only for an afternoon.
+Even if only for an evening.
 Or five.

-“I know,” Volker said, picking him up and settling him over his shoulder.
+“I know.”
+Volker picked him up and settled him over his shoulder.
 “I’m sorry.
 But now you can have free run of the ship, buddy.
-Rush programmed all the doors for you, except the bridge and the bathroom, and, well, probably the engine room, but who knows.
-My point is, things are looking up in Space Cat Land.”
+Rush programmed the doors for you.
+Things are looking up in Space Cat Land.”

-“So how do you think Nupur is doing?”
-Volker whispered, opening one of the bags he’d brought from Earth, and fishing around in it.
+Mendelssohn still over his shoulder, Volker knelt to open a bag he’d brought from Earth.
+“So how do you think Nupur is doing?” he asked the cat.
 “You think maybe she told the police about the P=NP Guy who stopped by suspiciously before my whole life got lit on fire?
 That’s a nice thought.
-Maybe it will get back to the Air Force, somehow.”
+Maybe it’ll get back to the Air Force, somehow.”

 “Oh yeah?”
-Volker replied, pulling out a t-shirt with a faded set of equations describing the foundations of electromagnetism, a pair of sweatpants, and a sweatshirt that zipped up the front.
+Volker pulled out a t-shirt with a faded set of equations describing the foundations of electromagnetism, a pair of sweatpants, and a sweatshirt that zipped up the front.

-He left the cargo bay, Mendelssohn surveying the world from his shoulder.
-When he reentered the bathroom he found Rush, eyes, shut, cleaning the mist off his glasses with the edge of a towel.
+Mendelssohn surveyed the world from Volker’s shoulder as they left the cargo bay.
+When he reentered the bathroom he found Rush, eyes shut, cleaning the mist off his glasses with the edge of a towel.

-Rush opened his eyes, took in Volker, and flinched back, his good hand coming up as if to ward something off.
+Rush opened his eyes and flinched back, his good hand coming up as if to ward something off.

 “Whoa,” Volker said.
 “Just me.
 Sorry.”

-Rush quickly slid his glasses on, holding them in place with a trembling hand.
-Slowly his breathing evened out.
+Rush slid his glasses into place with a trembling hand.

 Volker deposited Mendelssohn in the gold bowl of the sink.
 The cat meowed hopefully at Rush.

-“He doesn’t have any food for you,” Volker said.
+“He doesn’t have any food for you,” Volker informed the cat.
 “He’s wearing a towel.
 Can’t hoard someone else’s cat food when you’re wearing a towel.”
-He gathered the T-shirt, and, starting with Rush’s bad arm, he got the thing over the man’s head without much difficulty.
+He gathered the T-shirt, and, starting with Rush’s bad arm, he got it over the man’s head without much difficulty.

-“These are your clothes,” Rush said, looking down at the equations on the shirt.
+“These are your clothes.”
+Rush looked down at the equations on the shirt.

-“Well, I don’t know where you keep your clothes,” Volker said reasonably, pulling the bloodstained towel away from Rush and easing the first sweatshirt sleeve up and over the guy’s bad arm.
+“Well, I don’t know where you keep your clothes.”
+Volker eased the first sweatshirt sleeve up and over the guy’s bad arm.

 “No,” Rush replied.

-“I don’t think now is a very good time to speculate about that,” Rush whispered, delicately repositioning his glasses.
+“I don’t think now is a good time to speculate.”
+Delicately, Rush repositioned his glasses.

-“I probably wouldn’t believe whatever you told me, anyway,” Volker said, helping the guy to his feet, pulling away the towel as Rush used his good hand to finish dressing himself.
+“I probably wouldn’t believe whatever you told me, anyway.”
+Volker helped the mathematician to his feet and pulled away the towel as Rush used his good hand to finish dressing himself.

 Rush picked up the A-corder and offered it to him.

 “We’re not gonna make it cry?”
-Volker asked, skeptically.
+Volker asked.
 “It obviously misses you when you’re gone.”

-Rush looked straight at him, his gaze startled and open and searing, as though it was burning its way straight into Volker’s mind and heart.
-“So you understand?” he asked softly.
+Rush’s gaze was searing, as though burning its way into Volker’s mind and heart.
+“So you understand?”

 “To create a machine that feels is a cruelty,” Rush whispered.

 Volker’s mouth was dry.
-His eyes were burning.
 He looked at the little device in Rush’s hand.

 “Do you know how long it was alone?”
 Rush asked.